 Contact Jeff Martig – QuakerTech Director, at 330-332-0316 x 58266.

 Welcome to Salem City Schools Enrollment Information.
 Download open enrollment, district registration, and kindergarten information documents here.

 New to Salem Schools?

-To enroll new students to Salem Schools for the 2016-2017 school year, please call the administration building at 330-332-0316 to make an appointment with Darlene Farino, EMIS Coordinator.
+To enroll new students to Salem Schools for the current school year, please go to the administration building at 1226 E. State St. Please ask to Terri Roberts or Paulette Stahl.
+For questions in advance, call 330-332-0316.
+Thank you.